Wanfried: Location

 The town lies right on the boundary with Thuringia.
 It is found in the Werra valley northeast of the Schlierbachswald (range).
 Northeast of Wanfried, beyond the Thuringian boundary, is the neighbouring Eichsfeld-Hainich-Werratal Nature Park.

-The Hessian middle centre of Eschwege lies only some 11 km upstream to the west.
+The Hessian middle centre of Eschwege lies only some 11 km downstream to the west.
 Other nearby towns of its kind are Mühlhausen (some 25 km to the east) and Eisenach (some 28 km to the southeast), both of which lie in Thuringia.

 Neighbouring communities

 Wanfried borders in the north on the community of Geismar, and more particularly on its constituent community of Döringsdorf (in Thuringia’s Eichsfeld district), in the east on the communities of Hildebrandshausen and Katharinenberg (both in Thuringia’s Unstrut-Hainich-Kreis), in the southeast and the south on the town of Treffurt (in Thuringia’s Wartburgkreis) and in the west on the town of Eschwege and the community of Meinhard, and more particularly on its constituent community of Frieda (both in the Werra-Meißner-Kreis).